xmorg/poormansfly/README.md

 FrameRate issues - flying up and down gets really fast far from planets, and slow to just right close to them. http://gamedev.stackexchange.com/questions/1589/when-should-i-use-a-fixed-or-variable-time-step

+Canvas issuese with some hardware
+TODO: remove large canvas for planets, just store meshes and render the circles directly to screen.